Fine-Grained Buy-Many Mechanisms Are Not Much Better Than Bundling: Introduction

-\textbf{Our Techniques.} The main technical contribution of our work is a novel framework for proving approximation results for multi-item mechanism design under arbitrary distributions.
+\textbf{Our Techniques.} The main conceptual contribution of this work is the introduction of a new class of mechanisms, buy-$k$ mechanisms, which interpolate between buy-one and buy-many mechanisms.
+The main technical contribution of our work is a novel framework for proving approximation results for multi-item mechanism design under arbitrary distributions.
 We generalize measures meant for the buy-one setting from ~\cite{HartN17, PSW22} to the buy-$k$ setting.
 Similar to~\cite{PSW22}, we prove that this measure upper bounds the revenue gap between the revenue-optimal mechanism (in some class of mechanisms) and bundling.
 Unlike~\cite{PSW22}, we are able to show a \emph{finite} upper bound for this measure in the case of buy-$n$ mechanisms, yielding a finite approximation result.
-We believe these ideas can be further used for other settings and valuation classes beyond additive.